AshesBen/citrus-detection-on-YOLO-v5s/README.md

-# This is the origibal code on my paper "Detection and localization of citrus fruit based on improved YOLO v5s and binocular vision in the orchard".
+# This is the origibal code on paper "Detection and localization of citrus fruit based on improved YOLO v5s and binocular vision in the orchard".
+Still uploading